 - After your grocery shopping, take time to do any prep work you

-able to throw things together in no time.
-For example, most
+be able to throw things together in no time.
+For example, most vegetables

-vegetables can be washed and cut in advance.
-If you buy extra meat
+can be washed and cut in advance.
+If you buy extra meat while it

-while it is on sale, cook and cut the meat to your liking before
+is on sale, cook and cut the meat to your liking before freezing

-crock-pot for BBQ sandwiches or pot pie on another day.
+prepared in the crock-pot for BBQ sandwiches or pot pie on another

 - If you simply cannot avoid the drive-thru during the week, help your children pick healthy options and be sure to model that behavior as well.
 Grilled chicken, salads, fruit and milk are some of the healthier options now being offered at many fast food chains.